ovis-hpc/readthedocs/faqs.rst

 **How do I install OVIS-HPC?**

-Each subproject has its own installation instructions, available in their respective repositories.
-For example, you can find LDMS installation steps in the `LDMS repository <https://github.com/ovis-hpc/ldms>`_.
+Each subproject of OVIS-HPC has its own installation instructions, available in the README's of their respective GitHub repositories or `documentation pages <https://ovis-hpc.readthedocs.io/en/latest/projects.html>`.

 **Is there any user documentation available?**